top of page

 At the same time, the satiety (fullness) sensing hormone Leptin goes down so no one is telling the brain we've had enough, time to stop eating.

-To further challenge our rational decision making capabilities, the connections between our rational brain areas (like the pre-frontal cortex) and our reactive reptilian brain areas (like the amygdala), are weakened with lack of sleep.
-Weaker connections make it harder to override the wrong messages being sent by hormones like Ghrelin and Leptin.
-Impulse control is under attack from all sides!
+To make matters worse, the connections between our rational brain areas (like our relatively young prefrontal cortex) and our reactive reptilian brain areas (like the amygdala), are weakened with lack of sleep.
+These weaker connections make it harder for our logical brain (the prefrontal cortex) to override the amygdala impulses when the brain receives the messed up messages from hormones like Ghrelin and Leptin.
+Impulse control is under attack from multiple sources!

 #2.
 Losing Our Patience - Losing Intentional Choice

 With too little REM sleep, the brain doesn't have enough time to fully recalibrate our mind-state.
-Impatience is a natural bi-product; irritability goes up and when combined with reduced impulse control as noted above, intentional choice becomes the victim of poor sleep.
+Impatience is a natural byproduct and irritability goes up.
+Combine this with reduced impulse control and logical choice goes out the window.
+The executive brain is no longer in control!

 I see this in me on those days when I don't get my REM sleep.
-I'm more easily agitated, say more that I regret, and am far less pleasant to be around!
+I'm more easily agitated, say much I immediately regret, and I am far less pleasant to be around!

 #3.
 Perception - Reading and Responding to Social Cues.